Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       overlapping or of zero duration, such semantics MUST be defined by the scheme signaled in the URIMetaSampleEntry.
 The timed metadata track MUST still conform to [[!MPEGCMAF]] clause 7.3.
-   5. CMAF timed metadata tracks MAY carry DASHEventMessageBox'es as defined in [[!MPEGDASH]] clause 5.9.8.3 in the metadata samples.
-The best way to create such a track is based on ISO/IEC 23001-18 (under development).
-Some deprecated implementations may use DASHEventMessageBox'es as defined in ISO/IEC 23009-1.
+   5. CMAF timed metadata tracks MAY carry DASH Events as defined in [[!MPEGDASH]] clause 5.9.8.3 in the metadata samples.
+The best way to create such a track is based on ISO/IEC 23001-18.
+Some older implementations may use DASHEventMessageBox'es as defined in ISO/IEC 23009-1.
 Using DASHEventMessageBox'es directly in samples may be implemented as follows: